LePage calls Legislature ‘the laziest bunch I have ever seen’

 With lawmakers saying they’re focused on sending LePage a budget in time to give him his constitutional 10 days to act on it, LePage suggested he doesn’t care how late the budget comes to his desk.
 He is widely expected to veto the budget — it’s virtually a guarantee — and said Tuesday that is a certainty if the spending tops $7 billion.
 His budget plan tallied around $6.8 billion.

 “If they cross into the $7 billion range they get a veto and I don’t care if it’s July 1 or July 15,” he said.
-“They’ve had six months, sat on their hands and now the want to put a gun to my head.
+“They’ve had six months, sat on their hands and now they want to put a gun to my head.
 Sorry, guys.
 If they’re not going to do their job, I’m going to do mine.”

 A spokeswoman for House Speaker Sara Gideon, D-Freeport, declined comment.
 However, veto talk is basically irrelevant at this juncture in the process, as any budget bill will have to clear both chambers with two-thirds majorities — the threshold to override a veto — to be enacted as an emergency measure.